 Winter is well on its way to Australian shores.
 Lucky for punters across the country, our latest limited release, Island Life, is a winter jacket in beer form.
 This Coffee and Coconut Stout is infused with single origin, dark roasted Sumatran coffee beans from our mates at St. Dreux Coffee Roasters.
 Caramel and cacao notes are perfectly balanced by the freshness of tropical coconut.
 Add in the dark toffee flavours from the muscovado sugar and you have one helluva winter warmer.

-Grab a few tinnies of Island Life in bottle-os and venues across Australia from Friday, 14 May.
+Grab a few tinnies of Island Life in bottle-os and venues across Australia - see Stockist List or buy now through our Merch Store.
 If you're desperate for a taste, Head Brewer Shaun Blissett is here to make you even more impatient.

 What made you decide to kick-off dark beer season with a coffee stout?

 “There’s something to be said about a nice stout as we head into winter.
 I love coffee and so am, of course, also a big fan of coffee stouts.
 Trying out different methods of getting coffee flavour into beer is super interesting to me.
 At Wayward, we’ve worked with everyone from Campos and Toby’s Estate to North Wollongong’s Delano Specialty Coffee.
 Everyone has a different opinion on the best way to integrate coffee into beer, and with each collab we’ve tried something new — including dry hopping with coffee, cold infusions and slow drips.

 For Island Life, I wanted to try something different altogether.
 This time around, we integrated an espresso flavour into the brew.
 Espresso is brewed hot and quick, and so extracts the true flavour out of the beans.
 Since the Wayward brewhouse is equipped with a unique cold whirlpool, we can actually adjust the temperature to extract the exact coffee flavour that suits our beans of choice."